Carl Schorlemmer: Death

 Towards the end of Schorlemmer's life, his health worsened.
-He died due to a lung disease at his house in Manchester on June 27, 1892.
+He died due to a lung disease at his house in Manchester, England on June 27, 1892.
 He was unmarried.

+After his death, Owens College endowed a Carl Schorlemmer Memorial Laboratory for organic chemistry, the first of its kind in Britain.

 Connections with Marx and Engels

 Schorlemmer was a friend of Karl Marx and Friedrich Engels, who asked him for advice on scientific questions.
 Schorlemmer was one of the thirteen people at Marx's funeral.
 His sociological analysis of the history of chemistry had a significant influence on Engels and Marx's views on the development of natural sciences.
+He met Marx in 1868 after meeting Engels in or before March 1865.

 At Schorlemmer's death, Engels published an obituary in Vorwärts, the central organ of the Social Democratic Party of Germany.
 Engels said that Schorlemmer spent his holidays regularly in London with Marx and Engels when he did not visit Germany.
 Engels also claimed in his obituary that Schorlemmer was open about his allegiance to the Communist cause, and that Schorlemmer was unusual in that he held the German philosopher Hegel in high regard at a time when the latter was "much despised".
 Engels added that, "What we know today about paraffins, we owe mainly to Schorlemmer...
 Thus he became one the joint founders of today's scientific organic chemistry."
 For this connection with Marx and Engels, Schorlemmer is sometimes referred to as the "red" chemist.

 Writings

 Schorlemmer wrote several books about organic chemistry, the most important one being A Treatise on Chemistry (1874), which he co-authored with Henry Roscoe.
-Schorlemmer is considered to have made an essential contribution to the history of chemistry as an academic field in his later works, culminating in his book The Rise and Development of Organic Chemistry.
+Schorlemmer is considered to have made an essential contribution to the history of chemistry as an academic field in his later works, culminating in his book Rise and Development of Organic Chemistry (1879).

 Towards the end of his life, Schorlemmer began to write a book about the history of chemistry from antiquity to the 17th century.
-He died before finishing his work, so it was never published, the manuscript covers about 1,100 pages and is stored in John Rylands Library.
+He died before finishing his work, so it was never published.
+The manuscript covers about 1,100 pages and is stored in John Rylands Library.